gcharang/electrumx-cli/README.md

 **NOTE: this is work in progress.
 Use at your own risk, you have been warned!**

 This is an attempt to come up with a nice [ElectrumX](https://github.com/kyuupichan/electrumx) CLI tool written in bash (and a litte bit of NodeJS because there sadly is no `bitcoinbash-lib`).
-This is **not** using the `RPC` interface but talking [ElectrumX protocol](https://electrumx.readthedocs.io/en/latest/protocol-methods.html) protocol to a given server directly.
+This is **not** using the `RPC` interface but talking [ElectrumX protocol](https://electrumx.readthedocs.io/en/latest/protocol-methods.html) to a given server directly.
 Besides `Master Node` related functionality which i am not planning to implement myself, these protocol methods are not implemented (yet):

   + `blockchain.transaction.broadcast`
   + `server.add_peer`